akilmarshall/dry-box/README.md

     - POWER: 260W
 - [N-channel power MOSFET](https://www.adafruit.com/product/355):
     - switch 30V/60A
-- ATX power supply:
-    - 500W
-- 12V to 24V Dc Dc Converter
+    - up to 15A without a heatsink

 ## Schematic